 Posted in 2020-2029, Film Review

 Synopsis: In his second year of crime-fighting in Gotham City, Batman begins to investigate a series of crimes that appear to be connected to a serial killer known as The Riddler…

-Review: Ever since the character of Batman made his comics debut in 1939, there has been something that’s inescapably appealing about this iconic character.
+Review: Ever since the character of Batman made his comics debut in 1939, there has been something inescapably appealing about this iconic character.
 It’s a testament to Batman’s creators Bob Kane and Bill Finger, that in the ensuing decades, his popularity has not waned (pun absolutely intended).
-For generations of comic book fans, he has continued to be arguably the most recognisable, and popular superhero of all time.
+For generations of comic book fans, he has remained arguably the most recognisable and popular superhero of all time.
 Given the character’s popularity, it’s no surprise that numerous directors have taken on the challenge of adapting him for the big screen.
-Over the years, we’ve seen the sublime, and the ridiculous.
+Over the years, we’ve seen the sublime and the ridiculous.
 Now, under the vision of Matt Reeves, a fantastic new interpretation of the Dark Knight has been born.

 Bruce Wayne (Pattinson) is in his second year of fighting crime in Gotham City as the masked vigilante known as Batman.
 Gotham is a city that’s seemingly trapped in perpetual rainfall, combined with the murky cloud of the city’s extensive criminal underworld.
 It’s a grim combination that gives Gotham an ominous, foreboding atmosphere, where crime is running rampant and the police are overwhelmed.
 When a series of brutal murders start taking place in the city, Batman and the Gotham City Police Force begin to investigate.
 As they begin to piece together the sadistic clues left behind at these grisly crime scenes, they begin to uncover evidence that all of these crimes are linked to a masked serial killer known only as The Riddler.

 Dark and filled to the brim with nerve-shredding scenes that perfectly capture the essence of everything that makes Batman who he is.
-Matt Reeves’s vision of this iconic character is one that will stand the test of time, as one of the best versions ever produced.
+Matt Reeves’s vision of this iconic character will stand the test of time as one of the best versions ever produced.

+Posted in 2020-2029, Film Review